-Come with us to Bryon Bay, where we go to get ‘high’ on life and happiness, where shoes, bras and showering are optional and where drum circles and lighthouse walks are a part of daily life.
+Come with us to Byron Bay, where we go to get ‘high’ on life and happiness; where shoes, bras and showering are optional and where drum circles and lighthouse walks are a part of daily life.
 Here’s a coupla secret spots which make the Shire even more tempting…as if it wasn’t good enough already!

-You don’t need a rubber arm to go to Byron Bay because we all know why we go; to soak up the mesmerising surroundings of natural beauty and immerse yourself in the unique culture of living in a dream-like existence for as long as possible.
-Therefore, writing a blog to inspire you to visit for the first time or again and again seems rather useless.
+I don’t need to rubber arm you to go to Byron Bay because we all know why we go; to soak up the mesmerising surroundings of natural beauty and immerse ourselves in the unique culture.
+To live in a dream-like existence for as long as possible.
+Therefore, writing an article to inspire you to visit for the first time or again and again seems rather useless.

-But, sometimes you can get so lost in that dream-like state that you do not even think to explore further or deeper in to what this breathtaking part of Australia has to offer.
+But, sometimes we can get so lost in that dream-like state that we don’t even think to explore further or deeper into what this breathtaking part of Australia has to offer.

 We are #sorrynotsorry in advance for giving you another reason, or two, to pencil in a Byron trip.